 These kinds of failures occur when the outcome cannot be known such as hypothesis testing in scientific research.
 They drive innovation and invention and are the pathway to acquisition of new knowledge.

 In order to create a culture of education and advancement past failure, a psychologically safe, no-blame environment needs to be established, and stigma abolished.
 An environment in which an employee is unsupported and feels scared to fail is counter-productive, and the pressure they feel will contribute to the occurrence of errors.

-Frequently team members feel reluctant to communicate what will be perceived as bad news to colleagues and superiors, and it is both our perception of and response to failure which needs to evolve.
-The question which needs to be asked is ‘what happened’ rather than ‘who did it’, and supervisors need to welcome discussion around problem-solving.
+Frequently team members feel reluctant to communicate what will be percieved as bad news to colleagues and superiors, and it is both our perception of and response to failure which needs to evolve.
+The question which needs to be asked is 'what happened' rather than 'who did it', and supervisors need to welcome discussion around problem-solving.

 This no-blame learning experience is something that has been employed by the medical profession for some time.
 Hospitals will have so-called M&M rounds (morbidity and mortality) with the understanding that blame is entirely counterproductive in the majority of instances.
 The focus is not on the individual but on the team as a whole and the circumstances around negative outcomes.
 There has been varying success on whether this contributes overall to patient safety - the main limitations being a lack of integration of these meetings into a hospital's governance framework, and meetings being shoehorned into an already busy day as a tick-box exercise.

 Evidently it is not enough to solely identify failure in a blame-free manner; time then needs to be taken to analyse the issue, and implement framework where possible to prevent recurrence.
 Certainly this will be a time consuming process, but most successful business people and leaders come to realise the vital lessons to be learned often will not be taught elsewhere and are therefore worth pursuing.